Welcome to a Micro Training with Mother Goose Time.

 Your role during open-ended art experiences is as a guide.
 The guide does three things while children create their art:

-- Ask Prompts: These are the questions that will help trigger the child’s right brain to think creatively about how he can use the materials and what he wants to invent.
-By asking him thinking prompts, he build metacognitive skills.
+These are the questions that will help trigger the child’s right brain to think creatively about how he can use the materials and what he wants to invent.
+By asking him thinking prompts, he builds metacognitive skills.

-First, I will show you 3 different art creations by 3 different children.
+First, I will tell you about three different art creations by three different children.
 They each came up with a different way to use the keys.
-Listen how I reflect on their art and highlight the skills they demonstrated.
+I will reflect on their art and highlight the skills they demonstrated.
 This is also how you can talk to parents about the child’s art.
 You can help make the child’s learning visible to the parents by offering an interpretative analysis of the art.
 This is a fancy way to say, share the story behind the art!
 For example:

 Tracing and Drawing